lavendery/UUG/README.md

 ### 2. Training the SpeechLM
 (1) **Prepare Text LLM**

-Download [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) as the text backbone, and place it in:
+You need to download Pretrained Text LLM (e.g., [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) ) as the text backbone, and place it in:
 ```
 checkpoint/microsoft/Phi-3.5-mini-instruct
 ```